SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Additional Baking

-• If baking is not complete, repeat step 5 - 8.
-(Additional baking time can be made up to twice within 50 minutes while the machine is still hot.
+- If baking is not complete, repeat steps 5-8.
+(Additional baking time can be added up to twice within 50 minutes while the machine is still hot.
 The timer will start again from 1 minute by pressing the Timer button as required.)

 Tips

-• Timer only set the duration of the baking time.
+- Timer only sets the duration of the baking time.

-Remove the kneading blade and apply a coat with butter (without recipe) to the bread pan.
+Remove the kneading blade and apply a coat of butter (without recipe) to the bread pan.

 In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well.

-Add milk, sifted A and mix dried fruits, beating well after addition.
+Add milk, sifted A, and mix in dried fruits, beating well after each addition.

 Baking Gluten Free Bread